isamu-isozaki/teamai_test/support/workflows/shared/support_workflows/handling_upgrade_renewal_requests.html.md

 #### High Priority Cases
-In some cases, a renewal may be of particularly high priority and needs urgent attention (e.g. the license will expire within a few days).
+In some cases, a renewal may be of particularly high priority and needs urgent attention (e.g. the license will expire within a few days/index.html.md).
 In these cases, please:
 1. Determine who the account owner is in SFDC
 1. Ping them on Slack with the appropriate ticket number and context